IvanHoncharenko43/gym-crm-system/README.md

 # Gym CRM System

-This is a Spring Web MVC and Hibernate-based REST API implementation of a Gym CRM system.
-The application operates **without Spring Boot**, utilizing a PostgreSQL database for persistent storage, and is deployed inside an embedded Tomcat servlet container managed by the Maven Cargo plugin.
+This is a Spring Boot 4 and Hibernate/Spring Data JPA-based REST API implementation of a Gym CRM system.
+The application deploys on an embedded Tomcat container managed automatically by Spring Boot

 ## Prerequisites
 * Java 21 installed and configured in your system path.
 * Maven 3.6+ installed.

+## Environment Configuration & Profiles

+The application utilizes Spring Boot Profiles to manage different environments:
+* `local`: For local development.
+* `dev`: Shared remote development environment.
+* `stg`: Pre-production staging environment.
+* `prod`: Production configuration.

 ## Setup
 **Configure database credentials:**
 - create .env in the root folder
-- set such properties with your values:
+- set such properties with your values to configure Docker:
   -  POSTGRES_USER=`user`
   -  POSTGRES_PASSWORD=`password`
   -  POSTGRES_DB=`database_name`
   -  DB_PORT=`port`
+- set such properties with your values to inject system environment variables:
+  -  SPRING_PROFILES_ACTIVE=`profile`
+  -  SPRING_DATASOURCE_URL=`url`
+  -  SPRING_DATASOURCE_USERNAME=`username`
-  -  DB_HOST=`host`
+  -  SPRING_DATASOURCE_PASSWORD=`port`

 ## Running Docker
 - Open your terminal and navigate to the root directory of the project with the `cd directory/` command